 4.3.
-TEACHING MATERIALS
+Teaching Materials

-All course materials utilized at GU CFL are selected considering the CEFR / GSE.
-The outcomes of the additional course books apart from the main course books are grounded in parallel with proficiency levels described in the CEFR / GSE.
+All course materials utilized at GU CFL are selected considering the CEFR.
+The outcomes of the additional course books apart from the main course books are grounded in parallel with proficiency levels described in the CEFR.
 The compatibility of curricular and extracurricular materials to be used in addition to their inclusion of contents that will positively affect students' learning processes are taken into consideration.

 A course book and a workbook are utilized in the education offered at GU CFL MLD.
-In the selection of course books, that they have been designed in align with the CEFR / GSE, that they have online use support, and they are accessible to students are considered.
+In the selection of course books, that they have been designed in align with the CEFR, that they have online use support, and they are accessible to students are considered.

 4.3.1.
-COURSEBOOKS
+Coursebooks

-The main coursebooks to be used for the courses carried out by the Department of Basic Languages at GU CFL are based on CEFR / GSE language levels.
-Among the coursebooks of various publishers prepared in accordance with CEFR / GSE, our coursebooks are selected by considering the objectives of GU CFL.
+The main coursebooks to be used for the courses carried out by the Department of Basic Languages at GU CFL are based on CEFR language levels.
+Among the coursebooks of various publishers prepared in accordance with CEFR, our coursebooks are selected by considering the objectives of GU CFL.
 While making this selection, that the books can be integrated into daily lesson plans, that they have the content which can be of interest to our students and beneficial for them in academic and social fields, and that they provide sufficient input for each language level in order to develop listening, reading, writing and speaking skills are considered.
-In the Department of Modern Languages, the weekly course load is planned as two or four hours and learning outcomes of a language level determined by CEFR / GSE are planned to be reached in each academic year (two semesters).
+In the Department of Modern Languages, education can be two or three semesters long depending on the departments.
+Therefore, the weekly course load is planned as two or four hours and learning outcomes of a language level determined by CEFR are planned to be reached in each academic year (two semesters).
 The sources that are suitable for this target are analyzed and the most suitable one is selected as course book.